davebryson/urkel/README.md

 In progress implementation of an `urkel` tree from the Handshake project.

 ### What Works:
-- insert, get, proof, verify
+- insert, get, remove, proof, verify
 - initial urkel 'db'

 see `tree_test.go`

 ### To Do:
-- Tree.remove()
+- Interator
 - Transction/Snapshot